tldr-pages/tldr/pages/common/fish.md

 # fish

+> Friendly Interactive SHell
-> A command-line shell designed to be user firendly.
+> A command-line interpreter designed to be user firendly.

 - Start interactive shell: